Best business VoIP provider (UK)

-In contrast, a hosted VoIP phone system does away with the capital outlay and simply charge you per user per month for everything.
+In contrast, by using a cloud-VoIP provider, you do away with the capital outlay and simply charge you per user per month for everything.

 Another significant cost related to traditional phone systems and handsets is the maintenance costs.
 When you purchase a PBX, you'll invariably take out a support service alongside it with a local provider so that as or when you have issues or want to make changes, you have someone to call.
 Those maintenance costs add up, and as your system gets older, you'll likely find that the support fees only increase.

 By getting a hosted VoIP system, you remove the need for a maintenance contract to support your PBX.
+You pay your monthly fee per phone, and the rest is taken care of.
 You don't own the hardware and therefore don't need to look after it.
-You pay your monthly fee per phone, and the rest is taken care of for you.

 Work from anywhere

 Arguably one of the most significant benefits given that we are increasingly working from both the office and home is the ability to take business calls anywhere you have an internet connection.
 With VoIP, you aren't tied to a physical phone line, so you can be anywhere in the world and pick up your business phone.
-This is huge for businesses that have needed to send their employees home during the pandemic, as they can access all of the features they can in the office from their homes for no additional cost.
+This flexibility is a massive benefit for businesses that embrace home working and hybrid working following the pandemic.

-A VoIP number is completely portable, which means you can use the same number wherever you go.
-For some people that travel often, this is welcome news as they can appear to be in the office from anywhere in the world.
-Better yet, if your business changes its address or your employees need to work from home for an extended period, you can all keep your phone numbers.
+A VoIP number is completely portable, so you can use the same number wherever you go.
+For people who travel often, this is welcome news as they can appear to be in the office from anywhere.
+Better yet, if your business changes its address or your employees need to work from home for an extended period, you can all keep your phone numbers; it makes things seamless.

 Scalability is a benefit often associated with VoIP as it provides business owners with a system that can grow as their company grows.
 A cloud VoIP solution does away with the need to purchase expensive hardware or a dedicated telephone line as a business grows.
 Got a new office opening?
 Simply order a few more handsets and ship them to the site.

 VoIP provides you with many advanced features such as auto-attendant and call forwarding that help businesses of all sizes operate efficiently and help small companies project a larger image.
-Equally, it can help large enterprise-scale organisations feel more approachable.
-It all comes down to how the system is set up.
+Equally, VoIP can help large enterprise-scale organisations present a more approachable image.
+It all comes down to how the VoIP system is set up.

 Let's say you have a Birmingham-based business, which serves clients across the UK, but especially in London.
-By signing up with a business VoIP provider, you can get a VoIP phone number with the London area code, even though you're not based there.
-This gives your customers the impression you're a local business even though you might not be.
+By signing up with a business VoIP provider in the UK, you can get a VoIP phone number with a London area code, even though you're not based there.
+This gives your customers the impression that you're a local business even though you might not be.